Livestock records, crop management, SFI compliance, and BCMS reporting. Built around how your holding actually works.

 Yes.
 We regularly import historical data from Gatekeeper, spreadsheets, and other farm management platforms.
 Field histories, livestock records, crop rotation data, and financial records can all be migrated.
 The goal is a clean transition with no data loss, so you start the new system with your full operational history intact.

-We build integration with precision agriculture hardware including GPS guidance systems, yield monitors, soil samplers, and weather stations.
-If your equipment outputs data in standard formats (ISOXML, shapefiles, or CSV), we can connect it.
-For proprietary systems like John Deere, we work with the available APIs and data export options.
+We can build precision agriculture capabilities into your system, including GPS guidance data, yield mapping, soil sampling analysis, and weather station feeds.
+If your equipment outputs data in standard formats (ISOXML, shapefiles, or CSV), your system can import it directly.

 We are always available for support, changes, and enhancements.
 But because you own the code and we train your AI to understand it, you are not dependent on us for day-to-day changes.
 That is the point.
 When DEFRA changes the SFI requirements or LIS replaces CTS, you can adapt the system yourself or ask us to handle it.